Breast Pain

 -

-Diclofenac sodium 1% gel (Voltaren Arthritis Pain) - available as an OTC arthritis medication; this can be used on the breast to provide pain relief.
+Diclofenac sodium 1% gel (Voltaren Arthritis Pain) - available as an OTC arthritis medication; this can be used on the breast to relieve pain.

 -

-Seed cycling may relieve some of your symptoms if a hormonal imbalance is present.
-Seed cycling is not really new but it is newly trendy.
+Seed cycling may relieve symptoms if a hormonal imbalance is present.
+Seed cycling is not new but it is newly trendy.

 -